xavierigor/url-shortener/README.md

 You can install `url-shortener` cloning it from GitHub:

         $ git clone https://github.com/xavierigor/url-shortener

+> Afterwards, you'll have to create a .env file in the root of the project, copy the contents of .env.example to it and modify `SECRET_KEY` and `DATABASE_URL` with your own database and secret key.

 Use `make setup` to activate virtualenv shell, install project's dependencies and run migrations: